 Parties of The Nauru Agreement (PNA) ministers harmoniously declared on May 2, 2011, to be a World Tuna Day.
 PNA members are the eight Federated States of Micronesia, Kiribati, Marshall Islands, Nauru, Palau, Papua New Guinea, Solomon Islands, and Tuvalu.
 PNA member states control 25% of the world’s tuna supply.
 Among the Pacific Islands and particularly PNA members that control the world’s largest tenable skipjack tuna fishery, tuna fish is a basic source of revenue and a significant food item for these island populations.

 Role of Kiribati for World Tuna Day

 The island of Kiribati is the most dependent upon tuna fish for economic and food purposes.
 Kiribati is also the home of multi-sea species.
 The full participation of Kiribati in the event of World Tuna Day completely provokes its enthusiastic role for the sustainability of tuna fish.
 Kiribati also presented the theme of the first World Tuna Day in 2017.

 What is Tuna?

 Tuna is a delectable fish.
 Tunas are splendid creatures, with torpedo-shaped bodies that are ideal for speedy swimming, the bluefin tuna can travel up to 45 mph, dive 4000 feet and their age is up to 40 years.
 Pacific bluefin tuna become mature between the age of 3 to 5 years, at this age their size is about 4 to 6 feet long.
-The largest tuna caught so for has a size of 9.8 feet and weight is 990 lbs.
+The largest tuna caught so far has a size of 9.8 feet and weight is 990 lbs.

-Speech of Tuna Day
+Speech on World Tuna Day